ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/release-notes/ios-9.md

 - Added `EnumBarcodeFormat2PHARMACODEONETRACK`, `EnumBarcodeFormat2PHARMACODETWOTRACK` and `EnumBarcodeFormat2PHARMACODE` under enumeration `BarcodeFormat2`. to specify newly supported barcode format, Pharmacodes.
 Added a new error code `DBRERR_PHARMACODE_LICENSE_INVALID` which will be returned when the license of Pharmacode is invalid.
 - Added `EnumDeformationResistingModeBroadWarp`, `EnumDeformationResistingModeLocalReference` and `EnumDeformationResistingModeDewrinkle` under enumeration `EnumDeformationResistingMode` to apply new deformation resisting modes.
 - Added static method `DynamsoftBarcodeReader.initLicense` to replace legacy license activation APIs.
-- Added protocol `DBRLicenseVerificationListener` to replace `DMDLSLicenseVerificationDelegate`
+- Added protocol `DBRLicenseVerificationListener` to get license verification callback when using `DynamsoftBarcodeReader.initLicense`.
-- Added protocol `DBRTextResultListener` to replace `DBRTextResultDelegate`
+- Added protocol `DBRTextResultListener`.
-- Added protocol `DBRIntermediateResultListener` to replact `DBRIntermediateResultDelegate`
+- Added protocol `DBRIntermediateResultListener`.
 - Added the following image decoding methods.
 The parameter `templateName` is not required in the new methods.
   - `DynamsoftBarcodeReader.decodeBuffer`
   - `DynamsoftBarcodeReader.decodeImage`